-If the whole number of ballots cast at a polling place exceeds the number of voters who received ballots, "the ballots shall be replaced in the box, and the box closed and well shaken and again opened and one of the judges shall publicly draw out so many ballots unopened as shall be equal to such excess; and the number of the ballots agreeing with the poll lists."
-Remaining ballots will be marked as excess and will not be counted, though their existence will be recorded in the certificate of results.
-In other words, the number of ballots counted will be equal to the number of voters on the poll lists, but exactly which ballots are counted will be left to random chance.
+If the whole number of ballots cast at a polling place exceeds the number of voters who received ballots, "the ballots shall be replaced in the box, and the box closed and well shaken and again opened and one of the judges shall publicly draw out so many ballots unopened as shall be equal to such excess; and the number of the ballots agreeing with the poll lists."352 Remaining ballots will be marked as excess and will not be counted, though their existence will be recorded in the certificate of results.353 In other words, the number of ballots counted will be left to random chance.
 Because this practice lends itself to ballot box stuffing, it is unsatisfactory as a reconciliation measure, and we recommend outlawing this practice.